-The best salespeople are able to identify and leverage customer pain points, in order to speak directly to customers and their needs.
-While salespeople will often improve over time, you can use a number of techniques and resources to better understand pain points.
+The best salespeople can identify and leverage customer pain points, in order to speak directly to customers and their needs.
+While salespeople will often improve over time, you can use several techniques and resources to understand pain points better.

 For instance, you could decide to use survey software or incorporate this type of research into your initial calls with your prospects.
-Whichever tactic you decide to use, it’s certainly worth it to understand your customer pain points.
+Whatever tactic you decide to use, it’s worth it to understand your customer’s pain points.